Eastern SierRa, CALIFORNIA

 Workshop accommodations for the first four nights are at the historic Dow Villa Motel in Lone Pine, Calif., where John Wayne stayed while in town for filming.
 You should book your room at the Dow Villa for arrival on October 29 and check-out on November 2.

 For the last two nights, we’ll be staying at the Holiday Inn Express in Bishop, CA., which is the largest town in the Eastern Sierra.
 You'll need to book a room in Bishop for the nights of November 2 and 3.
+You might consider staying over on the 4th unless you will be taking a very late flight, or are driving home.
 Bishop has a good variety of restaurants, an excellent coffee roaster, and is also home to Galen Rowell’s Mountain Light Gallery.

 We encourage eating two meals per day—a good breakfast and a great late lunch.
 When on the night shoots, you may wish to bring snack food or a sandwich and PLENTY OF WATER.
 You are responsible for arranging and paying for your own meals and accommodations.